krishpri23/AskAI/backend/lesson.md

 - For session validation, use clerk nodejs sdk
 - Using clerk middlewares, we can authenticate the requests made

+### MongoDB

+- `$push` : The $push operator is used to add a value to an array in a MongoDB document.
+When used by itself, it appends the specified value to the end of the array.

+- `$each` : The $each modifier is used in conjunction with $push to add multiple values to an array.
+It allows you to push multiple elements into an array field in one operation.

 ### Challenges

 1. all chats were saving to chats and not userchats because i forgot to add `await` before saving userchats